AngellXR/eduverse/README.md

 - [ ] Things to avoid
 - [ ] Begin documentation (establish some curriculum.
 Let's explore this deeper)
 - [ ] Review this readme, is there any information we could tell in a better way?
 How might we iterate on our documentation to ensure it is clear for all who join later?

+### notes from 05/28/21:

+Largely community driven
+Accessible by anyone who wants to be part of that
+How might we ensure that the experiences have a place to live without going broke?
+Do we follow the showcasexr model?